 Seth Berger earned his MBA in 1993 from the Wharton School and his Bachelor of Arts in Economics from University of Pennsylvania in 1989.
-Seth has been the CEO of four businesses in the consumer space, and his fifth “venture” has been to build an elite high school basketball program as Head Coach.
+Seth has been the CEO of four businesses in the consumer space.
 In these ventures, Seth has started with a hyper focus on the understanding of the target consumer, with the philosophy that every consumer business must meet and communicate a specific consumer need to survive.
 After that, he has worked to create branding and marketing strategies to drive messaging that sticks in a world of constant consumer messaging.

 AND 1 — 1993-2000, 2002-2005